AgentMC/Sao20/Translate/En/Part9.md

 Two of the three minions that appeared in the Obsidia castle were shattered in pieces by the fist of general commander Isukan, and the other one was split in two with the sword-like hand slash by the ambassador Scheta.
 With skills of Ronye and the other one, it was difficult to give a fatal injury ── Kirito and others would call it "**damage**", but if one can slip through two knives and slash one of the limbs then there is a winner.

 But the problem was emperor Krueger whom Zeppos was trying to protect.
-Three minutes or more have passed since they broke into the hall, and he was still singing.
+Three minutes or more have passed since they broke into the hall, and he was still chanting.
 The longer the Sacred Art is, the longer, more complex and more powerful effects is produced, and Ronye was not aware of any so long technique.
 The incantation of the Past Reflection art that Asuna used felt quite long too, but still it would have been only about two minutes.

 *We cannot prolong the fight with Zeppos.
 Rather than waiting for death of blood loss, the battle must be resolved at shortest, and then we’d stop the emperor's incantation.*